francksefu/booksmr/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 About the Project <a name="about-project"></a>
+# 📖 Leaderboard <a name="about-project"></a>

-Todo, is an application build in react that can help people setup their task, mark when it's completed, for better management of journey
+The Bookstore is a website similar to the "Awesome Books" website built previously.

+You will create an simplified version of it that allows you to:

+Display a list of books
+Add a book
+Remove a selected book

 ## 🛠 Built With <a name="built-with"></a>